jpedro/jpedro.github.io/random.md

 Touching code that barely works becomes a risky adventure, that only the approved go, and only when there’s a clear reward for it.
 Fresh meat assigned to add features or fix stuff are only allowed to touch the minimal amount of code, in the smallest amount of time.
-And every 10 years, say hello to my little friend, aka that big-bang rewrite (_cue Tony Montana_).
+So, every 10 years, say hello to my little friend, aka that big-bang rewrite (_cue Tony Montana_).